 • Supporting, educating and advocating for caregivers.

-• Translating and applying research.
+• Translating and applying research to solve clinical or non-clinical problems.

 • Understanding the special and complex needs of older patients.